Sharp Bounds in the Latent Index Selection Model: Proofs

-Otherwise, by \autoref{thm:sharp-set}, it is possible to take a sequence of feasible $\mte$ functions $m_n \in \M^*$ with $m_n (u) = \pm n$ for the positive measure of non-compliers $u \notin [ \bp_0, \bp_1 ]$ where $w(u) > 0$ (or otherwise $w(u) < 0$); thus no finite bounds on $\te (w)$ exist.
-Therefore it suffices to consider $\te (w)$ where \eqref{eq:nonneg-compliers} holds and to specify functions that extremize $\te (w)$ on the interval of compliers.
+we have that $\int m_{n_k} (u) w(u) \, du > k$, yielding a violation of the supposed bound.
+Thus, no finite bounds on such $\te(w)$ exist, and it suffices to consider $\te (w)$ where \eqref{eq:nonneg-compliers} holds and to specify functions that extremize $\te (w)$ on the interval of compliers.

 Fix $w$ and consider an $\overline{m}_w$ satisfying \eqref{eq:functional}.
 Fix any other $m \in \M^*$, and to simplify notation let $M = m(U_c)$, $W = w(U_c)$, and $\bar{M} = \overline{m}_w (U_c)$, and $V \sim U[0,1]$.
 Then: